 Ensure that hydraulic brake system is free of air and hydraulic leaks.
 Bleed brakes if required, following procedures as outlined in truck chassis service manual.
-Ensure that hydraulic booster system is functional and free of leaks.
+Ensure that vacuum booster system or hydroboost system is functional and free of leaks.

 Check master cylinder fluid level and fill as necessary.
 (Refer to Owner's Manual)